gooddata/gooddata-ui/docs/afm.md

 ### Show as a percentage

-When an AFM is executed on the GoodData platform, the result metric data is by default returned as raw values \(numbers\).
+When an AFM is executed on the GoodData platform, the result measure data is by default returned as raw values \(numbers\).

-If you want the metric data to be displayed as a percentage instead, add a `computeRatio` property and set it to `true`.
+If you want the meaures data to be displayed as a percentage instead, add a `computeRatio` property and set it to `true`.

 When `computeRatio` is not specified, it defaults to `false`, and values from execution are displayed as numbers.